Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 1. Set up environment variables.

-1. Create an instance of Azure Cosmos DB Core (SQL) API.
+1. Create an instance of Cosmos DB Core (SQL) API

-1. Run the code.
+1. Run the code

 ### Clone the repository

-Our sample code is available in the [azure/azure-cosmos-db-java-dev-guide](https://github.com/Azure/azure-cosmos-db-java-dev-guide/tree/main/demos) repository.
-This repository contains the following:
+Sample code for this example is available in the [azure/azure-cosmos-db-java-dev-guide](https://github.com/Azure/azure-cosmos-db-java-dev-guide/tree/main/demos) repository.
+The repository contains the following:

-- Demos folder with the following demos:
+- A folder named **Demos**, with the following:

-  - Hello World Key Vault: An introduction to Java + Azure Key Vault for storing your application secrets securely.
+  - Hello World Key Vault: An introduction to Java + Azure Key Vault, which is used to store your application secrets securely

   - Cosmos-db: The main sample we'll refer to throughout the rest of the guide